admin-ch/CovidCertificate-Apidoc/README.md

 Mandatory data necessary for all types of certificates:

-- **language**: the national language of the covid certificate.
-Possible values:
-  - Format: ISO 639-1  two-letter codes, one per language for ISO 639 macrolanguage.
-Possible static values:
-    - "DE"
-    - "FR"
-    - "IT"
-    - "RM"
 - **otp**: the one time password which has to be generated in the [Web management UI (test environment)](https://www.covidcertificate-a.admin.ch/).
   - Format: string